Let's go see the natural Akita cedars [1] The striking natural Akita cedars

 Currently, there are six trees and one dead one [Honai no Yahonsugi] ©Tohoku Forest Management Bureau

-" Hounai's Eight Cedars " is located in a forest area about 120m above sea level in Higashi-Yuri Honjo, in the eastern part of Yurihonjo City at the foot of Mt.
-Chokai.
-When it was first discovered, it was a single cedar tree that split into eight trunks along the way, hence the name " Hounai's Eight Cedars ."
-Currently, there are seven trunks remaining, with six branching off about 3m above ground and one dead trunk.
-"Hounai's Eight Cedars" is a designated natural monument of Akita Prefecture.
-At its base there is a small shrine that is said to have existed since the Edo period.
-It is an important sacred tree for the local people, and has been carefully protected for generations.
+"Hōnai Eight Cedars" are located in a forest area at an altitude of about 120m in Higashi-Yuri Hōnai, in the eastern part of Yurihonjō City at the foot of Mt.
+Chōkai.
+When they were first discovered, a single cedar tree had split into eight trunks from the middle, hence the name "Hōnai Eight Cedars."
+Currently, six trunks that branched out from about 3m above the ground and one dead trunk remain, making a total of seven.
+The "Hōnai Eight Cedars" are a designated natural monument of Akita Prefecture.
+At the base of the tree is a small shrine said to have been there since the Edo period.
+It is an important sacred tree for the local people and has been carefully protected for generations.

 With a trunk circumference of 11.50m and a height of 40m, the tree is estimated to be 700, 500, or 300 years old, but there is no doubt that it is an ancient natural Akita cedar.
-Because the trunk circumference is so large, the place where it branches out has an area the size of three tatami mats, and there is a story that local people used to hold drinking parties there, which may or may not be true.
+Because the trunk circumference is so large, the place where it branches out has an area the size of three tatami mats, and there is a story that local people used to hold drinking parties there, which may or may not be true

-The eight cedar trees in Hounai have been selected as one of the 100 Giants of the Forest.
+The eight cedar trees in Hounai have been selected as one of the 100 Giants of the Forest

 Information about the eight cedar trees in the law